Wade Taylor

-He pitched in 12 games for Seattle's Single-A minor league affiliate, the Bellingham Mariners, in 1987.
+Taylor pitched in 12 games for Seattle's Single-A minor league affiliate, the Bellingham Mariners, in 1987.

 On December 22, 1987, Taylor was traded with Lee Guetterman and Clay Parker to the New York Yankees in exchange for Henry Cotto and Steve Trout.
 After spending three full years in the Yankees minor league system, Taylor was called up in early June 1991.
-Taylor started his first game on June 2 against the Milwaukee Brewers.
+Taylor started his first game on June 2, against the Milwaukee Brewers.
 He pitched 5.1 innings, allowing seven hits and four earned runs.
-He also struck out four Brewers' hitters and was credited with the win in the Yankees 7–4 defeat of Milwaukee.
+Taylor also struck out four Brewers' hitters and was credited with the win in the Yankees 7–4 defeat of Milwaukee.

 In 23 games for the Yankees in 1991, Taylor posted a 7–12 win–loss record, a 6.27 earned run average, and struck out 72 batters in 116.1 innings.

-On January 17, 2020, he was announced as the pitching coach for the Milwaukee Milkmen of the American Association of Professional Baseball.
+On January 17, 2020, Taylor was announced as the pitching coach for the Milwaukee Milkmen of the American Association of Professional Baseball.